jesusdourado/tcc-2/README.md

 # Notebooks
 Notebooks based on Python which organize and manage the dataset in YOLO format.
 Also test, save and show some samples of the models built.

+# Results
+The best model trained isn't here  because of limit of upload settled by git.
+Only available charts which presents performance's metrics.